rjfarmer/pyMesa/README.md

 ## Contributing

 In general most of the development should go towards the gfort2py project to add new fortran features.
 This repository just handles building mesa for python support.

-Either bug reports, if mesa versions don't work, or new examples are welcome as either pull requests or issues on the github tracker.
+Bug reports, if mesa versions don't work, or new examples are welcome as either pull requests or issues on the github tracker.

 People who use pyMESA in papers should cite this useing the zenodo link for the version they used.